bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 What is a Higher Order Component?

 Answer: A HOC is a function that passes another function, thus "giving" the function that is passed some new functionality.
+This allows us to write a HOC once and pass its' functionality to many other components.
+It's an advanced design pattern that allows us to write DRY code in React.

 What are three different ways to style components in React?

+Answer:
+First way: In-line style in the component.
+Second way: Separate CSS file.
+Third way: CSS-in-JS way - styled-components, which is the React way.